electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 host.setDriverListener(driverStatusListener);
 ```

-The examples creates an instance of the [USB.Host](DriverDevelopmentGuide.md#usbhost-class) class.
+The examples create an instance of the [USB.Host](DriverDevelopmentGuide.md#usbhost-class) class.
 The constructor takes two parameters: the native USB object and an array of driver classes,
 an array with a single FT232RLFtdiUsbDriver class in this case.
 Next line shows how to register
 a driver state listener by calling the `USB.Host.setDriverListener` method.
 Please,
 refer to callback function [documentation](DriverDevelopmentGuide.md#callbackeventtype-driver)